PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 With 1.7, we just concatenate these files into a single minified `theme.js` file.
 Then, modules are free to add their own files, after a single core JS file instead of 30.
 From there on, the browser's cache does its job.

+Finally, both the default theme's theme.css and theme.js file are MUCH smaller than their 1.6 counterparts (even minified).

+So the new theme's JS/CSS files are both fewer (less HTTP queries!)
+AND smaller.
+Yay!

 ### What will be the impact of 1.7 on the 1.6 themes?